couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Batch deletes of obsolete backups
 --------------------------------

-   You can use cbbackup-manage --retent with delete option to clean up obsolete backup files.
+   You can use cbbackup-manage --prune with delete option to clean up obsolete backup files.
 Assume that the retention period is two weeks, i.e. 14 days, you can run the following command:

-    cbbackup-manage --retent 14 --delete /backups/backup1
+    cbbackup-manage --prune 14 --delete /backups/backup1

    All obsolete files that are older than the retention period will be deleted.
 But any deletion action will be recorded in auditing log file under the backup directory.